 The implementation of the Climate Emergency Response Plan is a Council-wide responsibility.
 Within this context, the senior accountable officer for the programme is the Deputy Chief Executive for Communities, Environment and Economy.
+The Director of Transport and Highways is the lead Director for this priority.
 The Climate Change Strategy Manager is responsible for the co-ordination and monitoring of the plan, with Heads of Service throughout the Council responsible for the implementation of actions within their service areas.